singharsh10/Amazon-price-tracker/README.md

     https://realpython.com/python-send-email/#sending-your-plain-text-email

-This application helps to track the price of a specific product and when the price falls below the desired price user is notified via email.
+This application helps to track the price of a specific product that the user wants to purchase and when the price falls below the desired price set by the user, they're notified via email.

+It helps to reduce the hassle of manually opening the amazon app/website and to keep track of price of the product.